David Johnson (footballer, born 1951): 1974–75 season

-1975-76 and Ipswich career closure
+1975–76 season

-His 4 goals in 5 games near the beginning of the season included the opener in the 2-0 league win hosting Liverpool on 13 September.
-4 days later Johnson scored the winner, 2-1 in the 1975-76 UEFA Cup 1st round 1st leg at Feyenoord.
-That preceded a 2-0 2nd leg home win.
-Ipswich then won 3-0 at home but went out losing 4-0 at Club Brugge in the 2nd round.
-Johnson and Ipswich ended the league season in 6th, the lowest of his 4 Ipswich seasons.
-He scored 8 goals in 43 games.
-His goals included heading home Eric Gates' cross to pull back to 3-2 in the 3-3 league draw at Everton.
+His four goals in five games near the beginning of the season included the opener in the 2–0 league win hosting Liverpool on 13 September.
+Four days later, Johnson scored the winner in a 2–1 victory over Feyenoord in the first leg first round of the UEFA Cup.
+That was followed up by a 2–0 second leg home win.
+Against Club Brugge in the second round, Ipswich won 3–0 at home but went out losing 4–0 in the away tie.
+Johnson and Ipswich ended the league season in sixth, the lowest of his four Ipswich seasons.
+He scored eight goals in 43 games.
+One of his goals included heading home Eric Gates' cross to pull back to 3–2 in the 3–3 league draw at Everton.